 About Ian Hare

 As an organ recitalist and accompanist, Ian Hare has performed widely in Britain and abroad, including France, Germany, Holland, and the USA.
-He has played at many of the major London venues, notably Westminster Abbey, St. Paul's Cathedral, the Temple Church and an appearance at the BBC Proms.
+He has played at many of the major London venues, notably Westminster Abbey, St Paul's Cathedral, the Temple Church and an appearance at the BBC Proms.
 Performances in the past few years have also included engagements in Vienna and Berlin, and recitals at Queen's College, Oxford and King's College, Cambridge.
-He has made several recordings, including broadcasts for radio and television, and organ CDs In Pastures Green (2002) and Spirit of the North (2006).
-Ian is also a composer, specialising in choral and organ music, and has had a number of works performed and published in Britain and the USA.
+He has made several recordings, including broadcasts for radio and television, and organ CDs In Pastures Green (2002), Spirit of the North (2006) and Organs of the Lake District (2016).
+He is also a composer, specializing in choral and organ music, and has had a number of works performed and published in Britain and the USA.

-Having begun his musical training at Hymers College, Hull and at St Mary's Church, Beverley, Ian became a Fellow of the Royal College of Organists at the age of sixteen and studied in Paris with André Marchal.
-From 1968 to 1972 he was Organ Scholar of King's College, Cambridge, under the direction of Sir David Willcocks.
-Subsequently, following studies at the Royal College of Music and with Nadia Boulanger in France, he was appointed Lecturer in Music at Lancaster University in 1974, where he became the first University Organist, and in 2006 he was awarded an Honorary Fellowship.
-He is in demand as a teacher and is an Associated Board Examiner, including tours of Hong Kong, Malaysia and Singapore.
+Having begun his musical training at Hymers College, Hull and at St Mary's Church, Beverley, he became a Fellow of the Royal College of Organists at the age of sixteen and studied in Paris with Andre Marchal.
+In 1968 he became the Organ Scholar of King's College, Cambridge, under the direction of Sir David Willcocks.
+Following studies at the Royal College of Music and with Nadia Boulanger in France he was appointed Lecturer in Music at Lancaster University in 1974, subsequently becoming its first University Organist, and in 2006 he was awarded an Honorary Fellowship.
+In 2018 Ian retired as an Associated Board Examiner, in which role he carried out tours in the UK and the Far East; he remains in demand as a teacher.